-In 2014, remote attackers hit J.P.
-Morgan Chase and the associated website of the J.P.
-Morgan Corporate Challenge, affecting 76 million households and 7 million small businesses.
-Financial services are high value targets.
-Even when collecting only the name and address of a high-asset account holder, that information can still be profitable on the black market.
+In 2014, remote attackers hit JPMorgan Chase and the associated website of the JPMorgan Corporate Challenge, affecting 76 million households and 7 million small businesses.
+Financial services are high-value targets.
+Even just the name and address of a high-asset account holder can be valuable on the black market.

 There isn’t a single fix-all solution available to guarantee the security of a given firm’s software and systems.
 However, when it comes to the finance industry, there are strategies that firms can implement to lock down assets and data as securely as possible.

-To make sure that information isn’t leaked from within it is important to train employees to be aware of fraudulent or malicious artifacts such as email attachments.
-Employees need to be aware of common methods used to manipulate businesses such as spear phishing.
-It is also important to teach employees how to identify evidence once a breach has taken place.
+To make sure that information isn’t leaked from within, employees should know how to identify fraudulent or malicious artifacts such as email attachments.
+They should be aware of common methods used to manipulate businesses such as spear phishing.
+And they should learn how to identify evidence once a breach has taken place.

 Today, most people consume digital information on a mobile device.
 With that in mind, here are three important elements to consider: